Say No to the Bird Flu

 Sporadic outbreaks of the bird flu continues in US poultry flocks.

-H5 bird flu is widespread in wild birds worldwide and is causing outbreaks in poultry and U.S. dairy cows with seven human cases reported in US dairy and poultry workers thus far in October.
-In 2024, reported human cases have totaled 27 in the US according to the Center for Disease Control (CDC).
-More details on the CDC avian influenza website.
+H5 bird flu is widespread in wild birds worldwide and is causing outbreaks in poultry and U.S. dairy cows with several recent human cases in U.S. dairy and poultry workers.

 How to Protect Yourself & Your Flock